saswatasarkar13/PfSense-Auto-Reboot/README.md

 # PfSense-Auto-Reboot
-A simple script to reboot you PfSense box while there is not connected to the internet.
+A simple script to reboot you PfSense box when it is not connected to the internet.

 It guide is extremely beginner friendly.
-I wish I had it when I was starting out.
+I wish I had it, When I was starting out.

 * Copy the script to the local pfsense router.